driedsoba/Food-Web-App_IE4727/food-web-app/README.md

-# Modern React Version - LeckerHaus Restaurant
+# React Version - LeckerHaus Restaurant

 A modern Single Page Application (SPA) built with React and Vite.
 This version provides a seamless user experience with client-side routing and REST API integration.